fyquah/fpgaConvnetMaxeler/README.md

 # fpgaconvnet on Maxeler

-Running fast convolutional neural network inference on maxeler DFE.
+Running fast convolutional neural network (CNN) inference on maxeler dataflow engines (DFE).
+This

 ## Dependencies

 - protoc-3.0.0 compiler (libproto-java.jar is not required)
 - libprotobuf.so (install this in your `LD_LIBRARY_PATH`)

+## Project Structure

 ## Usage